maxboeck/mxb-jekyll/_posts/prototyping-react-with-static-html/2017-02-06-prototyping-with-static-html.md

 ## Free Static Prototype Kit 3000™

-I've made a custom boilerplate using this approach (plus a few other goodies like browsersync for easy testing and a small asset pipeline).
-It's [available on Github](foobar), feel free to use/extend it anyway you want.
+I made a custom boilerplate based on Gulp using this approach (plus a few other goodies).
+It's [available on Github](https://github.com/maxboeck/static-prototype-kit), feel free to use/extend it anyway you want.